BookStackApp/BookStack/.github/ISSUE_TEMPLATE/language_request.md

 ----

 _This issue template is to request a new language be added to our [Crowdin translation management project](https://crowdin.com/project/bookstack).
-Please don't use this template to simple request a new language that you are not prepared to provide translations for._
+Please don't use this template to request a new language that you are not prepared to provide translations for._